laravel/docs/context.md

 ProcessPodcast::dispatch($podcast);
 ```

-When the job is dispatched, any information currently Context is captured and shared with the job, which is then hydrated into Context when the job is executing.
+When the job is dispatched, any information currently Context is captured and shared with the job.
+The captured information is then hydrated into Context while the job is executing.
 If our job's handle method was to write a log entry:

 ```php
 class ProcessPodcast implements ShouldQueue